dabeng/resume/resume.md

 In Beijing Redhat, it's my pleasure and duty to update the colleagues's understanding of js frameworks, js libraries and js itself.

-- Reading tech blogs
+- Medium

-There are so many js masters on Internet, It would be extremely excited to read their technical articles cause doing so make you keep pace with the new development of the  js field.
+There are so many js masters on [Medium](https://medium.com/), It would be extremely excited to read their technical articles cause doing so make you keep pace with the new development of the  js field.

 - Basketball